New Jersey District Tournament

 - Weighing impacts is critical to your success, so please do it!

-Second rebuttal doesn't need to frontline if you don't want to.
+Second rebuttal doesn't need to frontline.
 Feel free to, but don't feel like you have to.

-A bit about me -- I am a history and philosophy teacher.
+A bit about me -- I am a history, philosophy, and gender studies teacher.
 Keep this in mind when you are making historical or philosophical arguments.
+Try to be historically accurate!

 Public Forum: